anvth/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]

+Comparing say, the downloaded Bycycle Crossing zone sign image with that from the training dataset, there is an observable difference in the hue, saturation and sharpness levels.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: